cartertinney/iot-operations-sdks/doc/dev/generated/MetlCases.md

 RPC protocol must be tested using normative unit tests that assert the _expected_ behavior of the protocol.
 This MUST include at the very least:

-* Correct MQTT semantic for PUB and PUBACK ordering: PUBs have to be re-trasmitted and ACKed in the same order they have been sent and observed by the participating clients.
+* Correct MQTT semantic for PUB and PUBACK ordering: PUBs have to be re-transmitted and ACKed in the same order they have been sent and observed by the participating clients.
 See [section 4.6 Message Ordering](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Toc3901240) in MQTT5 specification.
 * Correct de-duplication of requests.
 * Correct execution of [_idempotent_](http://link_to_idempotent) and [_non-idempotent_](http://link_to_non_idempotent) methods.
 * Correct lifetime for cached responses.